Anti-LM Decoding for Zero-shot In-context Machine Translation: Introduction

 Decoding objectives are one of the most effective approaches for improving the output of a generative model.
 These often require no training and are typically “frustratingly simple”, because they only involve manipulation of output probability distributions at inference time.
 However, as outlined by \citet{zarriess2021decoding} in their recent large-scale survey, even for task-specific generation models, it is still surprisingly unclear what a good objective is for natural language generation.

-In this work, we propose \textit{an anti-language model (Anti-LM) decoding objective with exponential decay}, which is motivated by the misalignment of LLM pre-training objective to the MT task.
-We investigate this under a zero-shot setting, where only the instructions are provided to the model without any examples.
-An example of the complete input to the model is ``\textit{Translate English to French: English: He built a WiFi door bell, he said.
-French:}.''
+In this work, we propose \textit{an anti-language model (Anti-LM) decoding objective with exponential decay}, which is motivated by the observation that LLMs are performing Bayesian inference under the hood \citep{xie2022an, mirchandani2023large}, and are thus inclined to continue generating in the source language.
+We investigate this under a zero-shot setting where only the instructions are provided to the model without any examples.\footnote{An example of the complete input to the model is ``\textit{Translate English to French: English: He built a WiFi door bell, he said.
+French:}''.}

 We hypothesise that poor translations may be due to a strong prior bias of the dominant source language, but that this bias should diminish over future decoding steps.
 Anti-LM modifies the original logits by taking the difference of the next token logits, conditioned on the source sentence to be translated.
 Penalising the conditional source sentence logits discourages the model from continuing the non-translated generation from the source sentence or regurgitating it.
 We consider this negative scenario as a ``failure to translate''.